jlevy/og-equity-compensation/README.md

 Some general notes on these components, including [several by Cristina Cordova](https://twitter.com/cjc/status/984094472190349312):

+🚧 There are only three here, so not “several.”
+Which come from Cordova?

 - Early stage startups will focus on salary and equity and (if they are funded) benefits.
-  Bonus and signing bonus are more common in larger cash-flush companies.
+  An offer of bonuses or a signing bonus are more common in larger, prosperous companies.
-- Bonus is usually standardized to the company and your level, so not likely to be something you can negotiate.
+- Bonuses are usually standardized to the company and your level, so not likely to be something you can negotiate.
-- Signing bonus is highly negotiable.
+- The signing bonus is highly negotiable.
-  This doesn’t mean any company will give large signing bonuses, but it’s often more feasible, since it varies candidate by candidate, and unlike salary and bonus, it’s a one-time cost to the company.
+  This doesn’t mean any company will give large signing bonuses, but it’s feasible because signing bonus amounts vary candidate by candidate, and unlike salary and bonus, it’s a one-time cost to the company.
-  Depending on terms you may need to pay it back if you leave the company right away.
+  Keep in mind that the terms of your contract may dictate that you return a signing bonus if you leave the company right away.

 ### Startup offers